LeonieWeissweiler/CISTEM/README.md

 # CISTEM
 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)]()

 CISTEM is a stemming algorithm for the german language, developed by Leonie Weißweiler and Alexander Fraser.
 This repository contains official implementations in a variety of programming languages.
-At the moment, Perl, Python, Java and C are available, with C++ and Swift planned for the immediate future.
+At the moment, the following languages are available:
+- C
+- C++
+- Java
+- Perl
+- Python
+- Swift

 ## Performance
 We performed a comparative analysis of six publicly available German stemmers, where CISTEM achieved the best results for f-measure and state-of-the-art results for runtime.